reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 - Ronald Dworkin, _Sovereign Virtue: The Theory and Practice of Equality_
 - Michael Sandel, _Liberalism and the Limits of Justice_
 - Alasdair MacIntyre, _After Virtue_

-Conception of Self-ownership
+- Michael Otsuka, _Libertarianism Without Inequality_
+- Peter Vallentyne; Hillel Steiner,  _Left-libertarianism and its critics: the contemporary debate_

+Research Topics:
+- Principles to ground self-ownership, property ownership, and democracy:
+	- Self-ownership (non-equal opportunity of bodily goods)
+	- Left-libertarianism vs Right-libertarianism (equal opportunity to extrapersonal goods)
+	- The limits of democracy (what's subject to vote)
+- Aggression
+	- Non-Aggression principle
+	- Minor Intrusions (distinguish reasonable - e.g. nuisance - from unreasonable - e.g. kidney extraction).
+	- Minimal State
+- Special Topics
+	- Immigration
--
+	- Sovereignty

 Property Rights: Left-Libertarianism vs Right-Libertarianism
+- [ ] Eric Mack, "The self-ownership proviso: a new and improved Lockean proviso" (1995)
+- [ ] Barbara Fried, "Left-Libertarianism: A Review Essay" (2004)
+- [ ] Peter Vallentyne, Hillel Steiner & Michael Otsuka, "Why Left-Libertarianism Is Not Incoherent, Indeterminate, or Irrelevant: A Reply to Fried" (2005)
+- [ ] Barbara Fried, Left-libertarianism, once more: A rejoinder to Vallentyne, Steiner, and Otsuka" (2005)
+- [ ] Peter Vallentyne, "Left-Libertarianism and liberty" (2009) [response to Fried?]
+- [ ] P Vallentyne, "Left-libertarianism as a promising form of liberal egalitarianism" (2009)
+- [ ] RJ Arneson, "Self-ownership and world ownership: Against left-libertarianism" (2010)

+Self-Ownership: Is conception and coherence
+- [ ] RS Taylor, "A Kantian defense of self-ownership" (2004)
-- Barbara Fried, "Left-Libertarianism: A Review Essay"
+- [ ] Barbara Fried, "Left-Libertarianism: A Review Essay" (2004)
-- Peter Vallentyne, Hillel Steiner & Michael Otsuka, "Why Left-Libertarianism Is Not Incoherent, Indeterminate, or Irrelevant: A Reply to Fried"
+- [ ] Peter Vallentyne, Hillel Steiner & Michael Otsuka, "Why Left-Libertarianism Is Not Incoherent, Indeterminate, or Irrelevant: A Reply to Fried" (2005)
+- [ ] K Lippert-Rasmussen, "Against self-ownership: There are no fact-insensitive ownership rights over one's body" (2008)
+- [ ] RJ Arneson, "Lockean self‐ownership: Towards a demolition"
+- [ ] Russell, D., 2018.
+"Self-Ownership as a Form of Ownership" (2018)

 Uncategorized
-- [ ] Peter Vallentyne et. al, "Why Left-Libertarianism Is Not Incoherent, Indeterminate, or Irrelevant" (2005)
 - [x] Matt Zwonlinski, "The Libertarian Nonaggression Principle" (2016)
-- [x] Brennan and Van der Vossen, "The myths of the self-ownership Thesis" Minor Intrusions
+- [x] Brennan and Van der Vossen, "The myths of the self-ownership Thesis"

+Minor Intrusions
 - [ ] Peter Railton, "Locke, Stock, and Peril: Natural Property Rights, Pollution, and Risk" (1985)
 - [ ] David Sobel, "Backing Away from Libertarian Self-Ownership" (2012)